Wasudev Waman Patankar

-Wasudev Waman Patankar (29 December 1908 – 20 June 1997), popularly known by the name Bhausaheb Patankar (Marathi: भाऊसाहेब पाटणकर), was a prominent Marathi shayar, and one of the first to pen Marathi shayari, until then Shayari was an outcome of Urdu language.
+Wasudev Waman Patankar (29 December 1908 – 20 June 1997), popularly known by the name Bhausaheb Patankar (Marathi: भाऊसाहेब पाटणकर), was a prominent Marathi shayar, and one of the first to pen Marathi shayari literature, which was dominated by the Urdu language.

-W.W Patankar was an Advocate by profession.
+W.W Patankar was a legal advocate by profession.

 Life

 Bhausaheb was born as Wasudev Waman Patankar on 29 December 1908.
-Wasudev's father Waman Patankar was a school headmaster at Achalpur.(Maharashtra).
-Patankar studied Vedas, philosophy and other shastras as a shishya under Sitaramshastri Kurumbhatte.
-In later years he completed his graduation in arts and further in law and worked as a full-time advocate at Yavatmal District court from 1933 to 1959,because of his profession he used to deal with lot of villagers as clients and was tempted to jungle life, he took hunting lessons from his guru Baburao Naidu.
-He had a licensed Winchester Model 1895 (hunting cartridge .405 Winchester) rifle and had an official games license, which he used for hunting tigers, the speciality of his hunting was that never hunted the tiger sitting on a hunting platform or a tree stand as he believed in doing it face to face his observing nature can be seen from the observations he had on nature and its happenings, he wrote a series of such observations in Amrut magazine from 1952 to 1956.
+Wasudev's father, Waman Patankar, was a school headmaster at Achalpur, Maharashtra.
+Patankar studied the Vedas, philosophy and other shastras as a shishya under Sitaramshastri Kurumbhatte.
+In later years he completed his graduation in Arts and Law and worked as a full-time legal advocate at Yavatmal District court from 1933 to 1959.
+He took hunting lessons from his guru Baburao Naidu.
+He had a licensed Winchester Model 1895 (hunting cartridge .405 Winchester) rifle and had an official games license, which he used for hunting tigers.
+He wrote a series of natural observations from his hunting experiences in the Amrut magazine from 1952 to 1956.

 He retired due to eyesight problems.